RisingFlamesUK/kna-test-bed/docs/components.md

 - `[·]` blank/other

 **Error behavior**
-Throws on missing files or mismatches (after detailed logging).
+Throws on FAIL only (after logging the final status).
+Returns `'ok' | 'warn'` otherwise.

 ---